War Poems, Poetry

 Hear their laughter and proud hurray

-This poem was written/submitted by vergene bacordo.
+This post was submitted by vergene bacordo.

 I’ve born a Son